-Medicenna's business requires personnel with specialized skills and knowledge in the fields of basic and applied immunology, the treatment of glioblastoma, as well as drug delivery to the brain.
-Medicenna has subcontracted out several key functions to highly specialized individuals and companies to conduct the clinical program for the Phase 2b clinical trial which are overseen by Medicenna's Head of Clinical Development and Chief Development Officer, to ensure proper and timely completion of the required activities.
-Medicenna works with world renowned brain cancer treatment centres for Medicenna's Phase

-2b clinical trial and with some the leading experts in North America with respect to drug delivery to the brain are contributing towards Medicenna's clinical program.
+Medicenna's business requires personnel with specialized skills and knowledge in the fields of basic and applied immunotherapy and immunology, oncology in general, the treatment of glioblastoma, as well as drug delivery to the brain.
+Medicenna has subcontracted out several key functions to highly specialized individuals and companies to conduct the pre-clinical development of MDNA109 as well as the clinical program for the Phase 2b clinical trial.
+These programs are overseen by Medicenna's Chief Executive Officer, Head of Clinical Development and Chief Development Officer, to ensure proper and timely completion of the required activities.
+Medicenna works with world renowned brain cancer treatment centres for Medicenna's Phase 2b clinical trial and with some the leading experts in North America with respect to drug delivery to the brain are contributing towards Medicenna's clinical program.